charlesrocket/p2pool-defcoin/README.md

 * MININGPORT - port to mine to as defined when you chose your configuration
 * YOUR_LOCAL_IP - IPv4 of pool computer such as 192.168.1.46
 * YOUR_PUBLIC_IP - IPv4 of pool computer such as 135.148.43.187

+FYI you can get defcoin addr with defcoin-cli listreceivedbyaddress 0 true

 Run for additional options.